indigotech/taq-github-bot/src/data/local/github/tracks-react/track-5/steps/step-3.md

-# Challenge: Add pagination to the list
+# Step 3/3: Challenge: Add pagination to the list
 #### Estimated time: 4 hours

 Generally, lists with a minimum amount items are paginated.
 We currently use 3 types of pagination: